G-dimensions for DG-modules over commutative DG-rings

 \centerline { \bf Abstract} \leftskip10truemm \rightskip10truemm We define and study a notion of G-dimension for DG-modules over a non-positively graded commutative noetherian DG-ring $A$.
 Some criteria for the finiteness of the G-dimension of a DG-module are given by applying a DG-version of projective resolution introduced by Minamoto [Israel J. Math.
 245 (2021) 409-454].
 Moreover, it is proved that the finiteness of G-dimension characterizes the local Gorenstein property of $A$.
 Applications go in three directions.
 The first is to establish the connection between G-dimensions and the little finitistic dimensions of $A$.
 The second is to characterize Cohen-Macaulay and Gorenstein DG-rings by the relations between the class of maximal local-Cohen-Macaulay DG-modules and a special G-class of DG-modules.
-The third is to extend the classical Buchwtweiz-Happel Theorem and its inverse from commutative noetherian local rings to the setting of commutative noetherian local DG-rings. \leftskip10truemm \rightskip10truemm \\[2mm] {\bf Keywords:} G-dimension; Gorenstein DG-algebra; maximal local-Cohen-Macaulay DG-module; little finitistic dimension; Buchwtweiz-Happel Theory.\\ {\bf 2020 Mathematics Subject Classification:} 13D05, 16E45, 13DG09.
+The third is to extend the classical Buchweitz-Happel Theorem and its inverse from commutative noetherian local rings to the setting of commutative noetherian local DG-rings.
+Our method is somewhat different from classical commutative ring. \leftskip10truemm \rightskip10truemm \\[2mm] {\bf Keywords:} G-dimension; Gorenstein DG-algebra; maximal local-Cohen-Macaulay DG-module; little finitistic dimension; Buchwtweiz-Happel Theory.\\ {\bf 2020 Mathematics Subject Classification:} 13D05, 16E45, 13D09.

 \leftskip0truemm \rightskip0truemm { }